 In August 2014, we embarked on a project to commemorate week by week each of the 321 former pupils and masters of Shrewsbury School who gave their lives in the Great War of 1914-18.
 Each week, we published on these pages of our website the names and short obituaries of each Old Salopian to coincide with the centenary of their death, thereby creating a rolling archive over the four years of the War.

-We are delighted to be linking with St Chad's Church in Shrewsbury on this project.
-A weekly service of remembrance is taking place every Wednesday at 5pm in St Chad’s to commemorate those from Shropshire who died this week 100 years ago.
-All are welcome to any of the services.
+We were pleased to be able to link with St Chad's Church in Shrewsbury on this project.
+A weekly Service of Remembrance took place every Wednesday at 5pm in St Chad’s to commemorate those from Shropshire, including Old Salopians, who died during that week 100 years ago.

-To view our cumulative news archive and the names and obituaries of all Old Salopians who lost their lives during WW1, please click on the year 2016 (below left) and then scroll back through 2015 to August 2014.
+To view our cumulative news archive and the names and obituaries of all Old Salopians who lost their lives during WW1, please click on the year 2018 (below left) and then scroll back through 2017, 2016 and 2015 to August 2014.